Press enter or spacebar to select a desired language.

 For lost and heavily damaged items, the Library will charge patrons as follows:

-Interlibrary Loan Books / EZBorrow $125.00
+Interlibrary Loan Books / EZ Borrow $125.00

-Reserve Items $25.00
+Reserve Items (3 Hours) $25.00

 Damage to books includes liquid and food spills, torn pages, and chewed or mangled covers.
 Damage to media includes liquid and food spills, chewed or mangled cases, and items returned in unplayable condition or with missing disks.
-Damage to equipment includes items returned in nonfunctioning condition or with missing/damaged parts or accessories.
+Damage to equipment includes items returned in non-functioning condition or with missing/damaged parts or accessories.
 Charges that are accrued as a result of loss or damage of books, media, and equipment will be sent to Student Accounts and may prevent students from registering for classes, obtaining diploma/transcript(s), and/or graduating until paid in full.

 Interlibrary Resource Sharing

 Warner Library shares resources with other libraries through various reciprocal agreements.
-Through interlibrary loans, and in some cases direct borrowing, members of other library communities have access to our materials and we have access to theirs.
+Through Interlibrary loans, and in some cases direct borrowing, members of other library communities have access to our materials and we have access to theirs.

 Individual Cooperative Schools

-Warner Library has a reciprocal relationship with Cabrini University library.
-Students may borrow materials from Cabrini’s Holy Spirit Library upon presentation of a valid institution ID.
 Students in the Harrisburg area may borrow materials from Messiah College using their valid institution ID.
 Please contact Warner Library for questions: 610-341-1777.

 Tri-State College Library Cooperative